openenergymonitor/blog/source/_posts/2017-04-05-emonpi-mqtt-googlehome.markdown

 <iframe width="280" height="157" src="https://www.youtube.com/embed/r_v4GXVp0OI" frameborder="0" allowfullscreen></iframe>
 </div>

-Read on to learn how this is achevied using an emonPi and open-source software...
+Read on to learn how this is achieved using an emonPi and open-source software...

 <!--more-->

 There are many many options when it comes to home automation and control.
 Where possible I prefer open-source solutions which do not depend on any third-party services.
-All the software services for my home system as I describe in this post runs locally on my emonPi and appart from Google Home voice integration does not require an internet connection to function.
+All the software services for my home system as I describe in this post runs locally on my emonPi and apart from Google Home voice integration does not require an internet connection to function.
 A self-hosted open-source solution has the added benefit of increased privacy and security which you are in fully in control of.

 ## MQTT